A free audio exhibition exploring fantasy islands, suits that give you a different ...

 By Andre Valentine

 Standing four metres tall, weighing in at 4500kg and delivering 1500 horsepower.
-No, this isn’t an introduction for a WWE wrestler, it’s a description of a Monster Jam monster truck.
+No, this isn’t a WWE wrestler's intro, it’s a description of a Monster Jam monster truck.

 The family-friendly, international monster truck show is on a nationwide tour and makes its stop in Cape Town on 27 April 2019 at the Cape Town Stadium.